Do Arrests Without Conviction Show Up on Background Check? Yes & No

 It’s reasonable to be concerned about what your criminal history record will tell prospective employers, especially if you’ve been arrested before.
 However, if you don’t have a conviction record, or if the charges were dropped, you would think that you’d have a clean record.
 Unfortunately, that isn’t always the case and sometimes arrests without convictions will show up…and sometimes they won’t.

 Depending on where you live, you may still have to deal with a stain on your record, even if you have no convictions.
-Each state has varying laws about what can and can’t show on your background checks and record, as well as differing rules about what a hiring employer may or may not do about it.
+Each state has varying laws about what can and can’t show on your background checks and records, as well as differing rules about what a hiring employer may or may not do about it.

-Will My Arrest Record Appear On A Background Check Or Background Screening Even If I Wasn’t Convicted?
+Will My Arrest Record Appear on a Background Check or Background Screening Even if I Wasn’t Convicted?

 Because each state has its own set of laws regarding a person’s criminal history, it’s understandable to feel uneasy about what your own record history may contain.
 It’s helpful to know ahead of time if you have a black mark showing up on your background check so that you can get ahead of the game when you’re looking for a job.
 You may either want to be prepared to forewarn a potential employer about what they may find, or you may decide that it’s best to simply avoid applying for certain types of jobs.